jonnonz1/nz-statute-book/acts/public/1964/social-security-act-1964.md

 Where a child aged 18 years or over is not financially independent and is attending school or a tertiary educational establishment, the chief executive may, in his or her discretion, as if the child had not attained the age of 18 years, grant or continue to pay an orphan's benefit or an unsupported child's benefit in respect of the child, or pay any other benefit at the appropriate rate that includes that child as a dependent child of the beneficiary, for such period or periods as the chief executive determines, expiring not later than the pay day immediately after 31 December in the year in which the child attains the age of 18 years.

 ### 64 Mode of ascertaining income for benefit purposes
-(1) Where in relation to the rate of any benefit reference is made in this Act or in any schedule of this Act or in Part 6 of the War Pensions Act 1954 or in the New Zealand Superannuation and Retirement Income Act 2001 to the annual income of the beneficiary or of any other person, that reference shall, unless the context otherwise requires, be deemed to be a reference to the estimated income of the person concerned for the period of 52 weeks commencing on the date on which the benefit, if granted or renewed, as the case may be, will commence.
+(1) Where in relation to the rate of any benefit reference is made in this Act or in any schedule of this Act or in Part 6 of the Veterans' Support Act 2014 or in the New Zealand Superannuation and Retirement Income Act 2001 to the annual income of the beneficiary or of any other person, that reference shall, unless the context otherwise requires, be deemed to be a reference to the estimated income of the person concerned for the period of 52 weeks commencing on the date on which the benefit, if granted or renewed, as the case may be, will commence.
 (2) Except as provided in subsection (3), the estimated annual income for the period of 52 weeks specified in subsection (1) shall be deemed to be an amount equal to the income received by the person concerned for a period of 52 weeks ending on such day preceding the date on which the benefit, if granted or renewed, will commence as the chief executive determines.
-(2A) Where, in relation to the rate of any benefit or additional benefit, reference is made in this Act or in any schedule of this Act or in Part 6 of the War Pensions Act 1954 or in the New Zealand Superannuation and Retirement Income Act 2001 to the weekly income of a person, such income shall, unless the context otherwise requires, be determined by dividing the person's total income over the appropriate number of weeks specified in regulations made under this Act (not exceeding 52 weeks) by the number of weeks in that period.
+(2A) Where, in relation to the rate of any benefit or additional benefit, reference is made in this Act or in any schedule of this Act or in Part 6 of the Veterans' Support Act 2014 or in the New Zealand Superannuation and Retirement Income Act 2001 to the weekly income of a person, such income shall, unless the context otherwise requires, be determined by dividing the person's total income over the appropriate number of weeks specified in regulations made under this Act (not exceeding 52 weeks) by the number of weeks in that period.
 (2B) For the purposes of determining a person's weekly income under subsection (2A), the chief executive may determine the period or periods to which any income relates, having regard to—
   (a) the extent to which it was earned in that period or those periods; or (b) the extent to which any other entitlement to it arose in, or in respect of, that period or those periods; or